Deploy the Azure Stack Development Kit

-To deploy the development kit, you must complete the following steps:
+To deploy the Azure Stack Development Kit, you must complete the following steps:

 - Download the deployment package to get the Cloudbuilder.vhdx.

 - Prepare the cloudbuilder.vhdx by running the asdk-installer.ps1 script to configure the computer (the development kit host) on which you want to install development kit.
 After this step, the development kit host will boot to the Cloudbuilder.vhdx.